Wesbest/KubernetesForEveryone/README.md

 Image source: https://hub.docker.com/r/pengbai/docker-supermario/
 Don't reinvent the wheel.
-Use our templates. https://github.com/smii/KubernetesForEveryone/tree/master/Templates Use Nano as text editor in Cloudshell.
-The real masters may also use vim ofcourse!
+Use our templates. https://github.com/smii/KubernetesForEveryone/tree/master/Templates Use your favorite editor but the real masters may also use vim ofcourse!
 &nbsp;